 Resource: MITO Automotive Electrical Engineering Program

-Consideration: Given a small market with high staff turnover and loss of trained people due to migration, consider working with the local industry, e.g Toyota, to conduct local training so as to benefit more local mechanics and for the training to be based on accredited trainers and courses.
-Training in NZ and Japan should be on specialized areas targeting sponsored participants with years of experiences in the industry.
+Consideration: Given a small market with high staff turnover and loss of trained people due to migration, consider working with a local industry, e.g Toyota, to conduct local training for local mechanics.
+The training would be conducted by accredited trainers teaching accredited courses.
+Training in NZ and Japan should be on specialised areas targeting sponsored participants with years of experience in the industry.

-Provide pedestrians (particularly school children) and cyclists with safety reflectors and lights:
+Provide pedestrians (particularly school-children) and cyclists with safety reflectors and lights.

 VKT will increase so long as pedestrians feel safer in cars than on foot.
-Travelling on foot at night is a particular concern as seventy-five percent of US accidents resulting in a pedestrian casualty occurred in the dark.
-Various pilot programs to distribute reflectors or lights to school children have proven effective at mitigating accidents.
+Travelling on foot at night is a particular concern (75% of US accidents resulting in a pedestrian casualty occur in the dark).
+Various pilot programmes to distribute reflectors or lights to school-children have proven effective.
 Studies identify that reflector vests are the most effective option for increasing the visibility of cyclists to drivers.

 Resource: A Road Safety Manual for Decision-Makers and Practitioners (Pages 78-81)

-Consideration: Safety of children and pedestrians is a very high priority of the Ministry of Police in enforcing the relevant legislations.
-Pedestrian casualty at night due to absence of reflectors and lights are at a minimal.
+Consideration: The safety of children and pedestrians is a very high priority of the Ministry of Police in enforcing the relevant legislation.
+Pedestrian casualties at night due to absence of reflectors and lights are minimal.
 More and more footpaths are constructed in the town areas and are heavily used by people doing evening and early morning exercises.

-Install rumble strips and painted lines demarcating lane boundaries to increase pedestrian and biker safety:
+Install rumble strips and painted lines demarcating lane boundaries to increase pedestrian and biker safety.

 As most countries develop, they initiate a negative feedback loop.
-Cars are prioritized, VKT increases, pedestrian and biker safety decreases, which incentives travel by car instead of walking or biking.
-Tonga therefore needs to safeguard pedestrian and biker space before this feedback loop commences.
+Cars are prioritised, VKT increases, and pedestrian and biker safety decreases, which encourages travel by car instead of walking or biking.
+Tonga, therefore, needs to safeguard pedestrian and biker space before this feedback loop commences.
 Rumble strips are a relatively inexpensive and effective way to keep drivers off the shoulder of the road, providing pedestrians with a reassurance of safety.
 In areas where the road is too narrow, “sharrows” reserve space for bikers and increase driver awareness.

 Resource: Decision Support Guide for the Installation of Rumble Strips on Non-Freeways